Admin-7/Mr-Robot-techniques/Signing-Git-commits-using-GPG-keys.md

 > [[Wiki|Home]] ▸ [[GPG and PGP]] ▸ **Signing Git commits using GPG keys**

-**Signing Git commits using GPG keys** is the process of using a cryptography identity to assert that a given change to a piece of software was made by a given individual, organization, or other entity.
+**Signing Git commits using GPG keys** is the process of using a cryptographic identity to assert that a given change to a piece of software was made by a given individual, organization, or other entity.
 This is accomplished by associating a (cryptographic) [digital signature](https://simple.wikipedia.org/wiki/Digital_signature) with the commit (software patch) itself.
 Other users of the software (like you) can then validate that the software being patched was modified only by sources they trust.

 > 🔰📖 GPG is also known as _PGP_.
 For the purposes of this guide, we will be referring to the tool as **GPG**.
 For further information on the difference between the initialisms, see [[GPG and PGP]].